FaroutYLq/otx/hello_world/README.md

 queue 10
 ```

 The `queue 10` line means we are going to submit 10 jobs instead of one, and the `$(Process)` variable is a placeholder for the index of the corresponding job that is running.
 That is, we will submit 10 jobs which have corresponding `$(Process)` variables ranging between 0--9.
 To differentiate the different error/output/log files of the jobs, you can see that we also pass `$(Process)` there.
+This method should be useful for people doing a lot of simulation.

 When you submit this job, you should see:
 ```